David Robertson (British politician): Family and early career

 Robertson's father John was from Caithness but became Chief Inspector of the General Post Office in Glasgow, and Robertson was brought up in the city.
 He went to Woodside School and Allan Glen's School.
 In 1907 he was apprenticed to Mitchell and Smith, Chartered Accountants, before going to the University of Glasgow.

 Wartime civil service

 On leaving university in 1912 Robertson joined the staff of Cole, Dickin and Hills in London.
-In 1915, having been a member of Glasgow University Officer Training Corps, he was commissioned into the Argyll and Sutherland Highlanders and served during the First World War with the British Expeditionary Force in France.
+In 1915, having been a member of Glasgow University Officers' Training Corps, he was commissioned into the Argyll and Sutherland Highlanders and served during the First World War with the British Expeditionary Force in France.
 He was wounded in action and returned to Britain to join the civil service.
 He was Sectional Accountant for the Fish, Game, Poultry and Eggs Section of the Ministry of Food for a time before being promoted to Assistant Director of Finance.